GenevieveDorrell/ReverseGeoCoding/README.md

 This program takes gps data in the form of a .gpx file, either from a bike ride or a walk, and recreates the users route in a cue sheet form.
 This way you can easily track your routes or build maps of your favorite paths!

 ## Requirements-
 You must have python and pip preinstalled on your computer for the build scripts to work.
-Our web aplication will then install the venv packsge and then install these other third party pachages within the environment.
+Our web aplication will then build the virtual environment and install these third party packages within the environment.
 - utm==0.6.0
 - gpxpy==1.4.2
 - numpy==1.16.4